KEFRI Internship 2024: Open Vacancies, Salaries, Requirements, and How to Apply

 However, with the dissolution of the East African Community in 1977, EAAFRO was disbanded.
 It wasn't until 1981 that the Research Division of EAAFRO and the Research Conservancy of the Forest Department were merged to create the Forestry Research Department within the newly formed Kenya Agricultural Research Institute (KARI).
 In 1986, KEFRI was officially established as a state corporation with a mandate to focus solely on forestry research.
 KEFRI operates under the Science and Technology Act Chapter 250 of the Laws of Kenya and plays a crucial role in forest conservation and management.

-KEFRI serves as a beacon of expertise and authority in forestry research.
+KEFRI is an expert and authority in forestry research here In Kenya.
 The institute's headquarters are in Muguga, approximately 23 kilometers northwest of Nairobi, just off the Nairobi-Nakuru highway.
 Additionally, KEFRI operates five regional research programs with headquarters in Gede, Kitui, Muguga, Londiani, and Maseno.
 There is also a National Forest Products Research Centre situated in Karura.

 To ensure that its research and development activities are comprehensive and impactful, KEFRI focuses on five thematic areas: